Special Educational Needs and Disabilities

 The structure of the staffing for students with Special Educational Needs is as follows:

-- Assistant Principal with Area of Responsibility for SEND.
+- Vice Principal with Area of Responsibility for SEND.

 - Specialist Manager – (Qualified LSA – Level 3) - Assessment for dyslexia and access arrangements.